overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 ## Display parameter value: `param-value="..."` attribute

-Any container tag in HTML/SVG code has the additional possible attribute:
+Any container tag in HTML/SVG code has an additional possible attribute:

 ```
 param-value="{{paramRef}}:{{options}}"